ZetaRet/protoss/xeltoss/XeltoSS.Dox.md

 #
 __mergeConstructors__ Boolean
 default true, allow all constructors including inherited to be merged in class constructor
 #
+__inverseMergeConstructors__ Boolean
+default false, use reversed order of super constructors
+#
+__replicaConstructors__ Boolean
+default false, allow merge of the same super constructor in diamond inheritance
+#
 __constructorMap__ Object
 default {}, inherited cache of constructors, used in "mergeConstructors" process